Master of Companion Animal Clinical Science

 - Interpretation sessions and advanced workshops of neuroimaging including computer tomography (CT) and magnetic resonance imaging (MRI)

-- Workshops on CFS collection and interpretation
+- Workshops on CSF collection and interpretation

 - Workshops on neuro-surgery of the spine